danielchatfield/latex-stuff/readme.md

 ### Features

  - Supports unicode characters in the source (automatically converts them into appropriate latex)
- - By default shows the answers
+ - By default answers are shown

 ### Options
  - **hidesolutions** - Hides the solutions from the compiled PDF